Almond cupcakes are soft and tender, filled with vanilla custard and topped with a silky, melt-in-your-mouth German buttercream.

 Almond Cupcakes

-- Fill the cupcakes.
+• Fill the cupcakes.
 Use a sharp edged knife or small cookie cutter to cut a small hole inside the center of each cupcake.
-Take reserved pastry cream and fill inside each cupcake (about 1 tablespoon of pastry cream in each cupcakes).
+Take reserved pastry cream and fill inside each cupcake (about 1 tbsp of pastry cream in each cupcakes).